hiimtaylorjones/heroku-yml-node-react/README.md

   web: npm start
 ```

-The `setup` phase in our example is only specifying which add-ons we want our Heroku
+The [`setup` phase](https://devcenter.heroku.com/articles/build-docker-images-heroku-yml#setup-defining-your-app-s-environment) in our example is only specifying which add-ons we want our Heroku
 app to use.
 In this case, its a straightforward `heroku-postgres` instance.

-The `build` phase specifies two things: the docker image locations for each `web` process and the configuration that relates to the entire container.
-In our case, we only have _one_ web process.
-However, it we had a `worker` image to build, it would go under the `docker` section as `worker`.
+The [`build` phase](https://devcenter.heroku.com/articles/build-docker-images-heroku-yml#build-defining-your-build) specifies two things: the docker image locations for each `web` process and the configuration that relates to the build process.

-The `run` phase is the closest thing to a `Procfile` that containerized apps have.
+The [`run` phase](https://devcenter.heroku.com/articles/build-docker-images-heroku-yml#run-defining-the-processes-to-run) is the closest thing to a `Procfile` that containerized apps have.
 It specifies what each process in a containerized app looks like.
 For our example, we're just telling it what the `web` process looks like.

 ## React via Create React App